 The shortage of skilled bookkeepers and accountants is only part of the problem.
 Small businesses also face skyrocketing costs when hiring or retaining accounting talent.
 As larger firms offer more competitive salaries, small businesses must find innovative ways to manage their financial functions effectively.

 Several business owners try to operate as their bookkeeper and CFO.
+Understanding basic accounting terms is crucial for these owners to maintain organized financial records and implement best practices.
 As Gino Wickman detailed in his book Traction, you must get the right people in the right seats to have sustained success.
 Business owners are often key to the operations and sales of the business.
 They are often not trained in finances and accounting and are often better utilized elsewhere in the business.

 The Importance of Accurate Accounting